 Remote/Network Rendering with Podium Server

-Podium Server (beta) can now "watch" a folder on your computer and initialize a render when a Podium script is detected.
+Podium Server can now "watch" a folder on your computer and initialize a render when a Podium .script is detected.

-This makes it possible render an image from a remote machine using a cloud syncing service or networked server as a go-between.
+This makes it possible render an image from a remote machine using a LAN network, or a cloud-syncing platform as a go-between.

-A simple example might look something like this: A Podium .SCRIPT is generated from a laptop, synced over a cloud platform (ie - Google Drive), and then automatically rendered via Podium Server on a desktop machine.
+A simple example might look something like this: A Podium .script is generated from a laptop, synced to a desktop via LAN, and then automatically rendered via Podium Server on the desktop machine.

 How to use Podium Server over a network:

-The core idea is very simple: Instead of having Podium Server "watch" a local folder, we tell PS to actively monitor any folder that can be shared/synced over a network; Google Drive, OneDrive, LAN workgroup, Dropbox, etc.
+The core idea is very simple: Instead of having Podium Server "watch" a local folder, we tell PS to actively monitor any folder that can be shared/synced over a network; this includes LAN workgroup configurations, or services like Google Drive, OneDrive, Dropbox, etc.